maxlanceund/equal-system/papers/structural-trap-and-monetary-standoff-en.md

 ### 1. Data and Model

-To preliminarily test the core hypothesis H1 (policy intervention intensity is negatively correlated with market clearing speed), this paper constructs a panel dataset covering 3 provinces over 9 years (2015-2023), using total factor productivity growth (TFP_growth) as the dependent variable, policy intervention intensity (Intervention) as the core explanatory variable, and GDP growth (GDP_growth) and population size (Population) as control variables, estimated using a two-way fixed effects model.
+To preliminarily test the relationship between policy intervention intensity and total factor productivity, this paper constructs a panel dataset covering 7 provinces (Beijing, Jiangsu, Guangdong, Zhejiang, Shandong, Hunan, Sichuan) from 2020 to 2024.
+The dependent variable is total factor productivity growth (TFP_growth), the core explanatory variable is policy intervention intensity (Intervention), proxied by the ratio of local fiscal expenditure to GDP; control variables include GDP growth (GDP_growth) and population size (Population).
+The model uses a two-way fixed effects specification, with standard errors clustered at the province level.

 The model specification is as follows: